khalil-b1/goosint/README.md

 ## [↑](#goosint-lists) Contributing
 If you want to add other tools or have any suggestions to improve this project, you can contact me [here](https://www.linkedin.com/in/khalilb/).

 PS.
 I still need to work on a proper contribution process in github.
-Please give me some time :).
+Please give me some time :cowboy_hat_face:.

 ## [↑](#goosint-lists) They are recommending goosint.
 Thanks!
 - Sector035.nl – [When it comes to open source data sources […], this website has got you covered!](https://sector035.nl/articles/2024-04)